ashiklom/pecan.book/Using-Git.md

 3. Commit after each chunk of code (multiple times a day)

-        git commit -m "<some descriptive information about what was done; references /fixes gh-X>"
+        git commit -m "<some descriptive information about what was done; references/fixes gh-X>"

 4. Push to YOUR Github (when a feature is working, a set of bugs are fixed, or you need to share progress with others)